NIPQ: Noise proxy-based Integrated Pseudo-Quantization: Experimental Setup

-\section{Robust Quantization for Practical Deployment}
+\subsection{Robust Quantization for Practical Deployment}

 Another strength of NIPQ is the enhanced robustness of the network against unexpected noise.
-The robustness of the network brings diverse advantages to deploying the network in practice.
-For instance, the analog current sum-based device has significant energy efficiency but has inevitable noise induced by process variation or temperature drift, which causes instability of output.
+This brings diverse advantages to deploying the network in practice.
+For instance, the analog sum-based device~\cite{ISAAC} has significant energy efficiency but has inevitable noise induced by process variation or temperature drift, which causes instability of output.
 Even in the case of digital NPU, the low-precision implementation is fragmented because there are hundreds of hardware manufacturers~\cite{KURE}.
-When we deploy a neural network after QAT to the target device, the implementation difference could introduce unexpected distortion of the quantization configuration, resulting in accuracy degradation.
+When we deploy a neural network to the target device, the implementation difference can introduce unexpected noise on the data, resulting in accuracy degradation.
 The robustness of the network allows accuracy to be maintained in this environment, so securing this property is a significant advantage.

-As explained in Section \ref{sec:noiseloss}, noise injection-based QAT regularizes the sharpness of the loss surface.
-Figure \ref{fig:losssurf} visualizes the sharpness of the loss surface by measuring the change of loss values after adding noise on top of the trained weight along the two random vectors.As shown in the figure, NIPQ converges to a flat and smooth loss surface.
-NIPQ is designed to force the network to adapt to the pseudo-noise that generalizes the quantization noise, but it is also quite helpful to enhance the robustness of network parameters.
+As explained in Section \ref{sec:act_converge}, NIPQ regularizes the loss surface.
+Figure \ref{fig:losssurf} visualizes the sharpness of the loss surface by measuring the change of loss values after adding noise on top of the trained weight along the two random vectors~\cite{Viz}.
+As shown in the figure, NIPQ converges to a flat and smooth loss surface (top left vs. right).
+When layer-wise mixed precision is enabled, the loss surface becomes complex (top right vs. bottom left).
+We speculate that mixed-precision optimization exploits the sensitivity to trade robustness for better output quality.
+NIPQ enables such a trade-off in an automatic manner by forcing the network to adapt to the pseudo-noise that generalizes the quantization noise.

-In addition, NIPQ QAT approximates the quantization interval by corresponding; this approximation enhances the robustness of the quantization parameters as well as the network parameters.
-Figure \ref{fig:robust} shows the result of measuring the accuracy while changing the quantization step size or the truncation interval.
-The more robust the network, the more it can endure the change of the quantization configuration.
-As shown in the figure, NIPQ-based quantization shows comparable or superior results to the previous best algorithm for robustness, KURE.
-It is especially worthy that existing studies have focused on improving the robustness of weight only~\cite{Grad,KURE} but that NIPQ also improves the robustness of activation by a large margin.
-To the best of our knowledge, this is the first time a study has reported activation robustness, which is a crucial characteristic in deploying networks in a noisy environment.
+Besides, NIPQ enhances the robustness of the quantization parameters as well as the network parameters.
+Check the Supplementary Materials for the detailed results.

-\section{Importance of Truncation for Quantization}
+\subsection{Importance of Truncation for Quantization}